Variable Rate Mortgages

 Here's the current set of SVRs for the main loan providers in the UK:

-Advantages and Disadvantages of a SVR Mortgage
+Advantages and Disadvantages of an SVR Mortgage

 Once most fixed or tracker rates have finished they will automatically be placed onto the SVR so a good deal may not be a great deal once the fixed term has been completed.
 Additionally if you are on a SVR the lenders can changed their rate at any time they wish and your mortgage will rise and fall as they see fit.

-What Else For Variable Rate Morgages?
+What Else For Variable Rate Mortgages?

-If you're a first time buyer, moving house or have to remortgage for whatever reason then a SVR may be the way to go if this is all you can get but with higher loan to value (LTV) percentages it's always best to shop around.
+If you're a first-time buyer, moving house or have to remortgage for whatever reason then a SVR may be the way to go if this is all you can get but with higher loan to value (LTV) percentages it's always best to shop around.
 Also be aware to take account of any arrangement fees that lenders add on because these can make the comparable interest rate very high if you are paying such fees every two years or so.